siberianfox/g2wiki/g2dialect-Operating-Model.md

 This page describes the layering of the [g2dialect](g2dialect)

 ##Operating Model
 The following operating model is used to simplify and reduce the number of functions that must be handled from within Gcode.
-In short, use Gcode only for functions that must run at "Job" time.
+In short, use Gcode only for functions that must run at Job Execution time.
 Setup, configuration functions, and run-time overrides (controls) are handled in JSON.

 However, in keeping with 50+ years of CNC practice, Gcode has some practical exceptions that are noted and respected.
 When these exceptions occur we follow Gcode practice and try not to invent anything new.